feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 A root location transformer is an object exposing two functions, `getConsumerPathFromRootLocation` and `createRootLocation`.
-In the following example, each consumer location is encoded as its own query parameter, with the unique consumer ID used as parameter name:
+In the following example, each consumer location is encoded as its own query parameter, with the `consumerUid` used as parameter name:

 ```js
 import * as history from 'history';